wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

 Prerequisites
 -------------

 The registration service requires an SSL certificate on the manager in order to work.
-If the system already has the ``openssl`` package, Wazuh will automatically generate a new one during the installation process.
+If the system already has the ``openssl`` package, a new one will be generated automatically during the installation process.
 The certificate (and its key) will be available at ``/var/ossec/etc/``.

 It's possible to use a valid certificate with its key, just by copying them into the same path: